Ruchi1808/DNS-Spoofer-Man-in-the-Middle-DNS-Poisoning-using-Python-Scapy/ReadME.md

-# DNS Spoofer (Educational & Lab Use Only)
+# DNS Spoofer – Man-in-the-Middle DNS Poisoning (Educational & Lab Use Only)

-A Python-based DNS spoofing tool that demonstrates how Domain Name System (DNS) responses can be manipulated in a Man-in-the-Middle (MITM) attack scenario using **Scapy** and **Linux Netfilter Queue (NFQUEUE)**.
+A Python-based DNS spoofing tool that demonstrates how Domain Name System (DNS) responses can be manipulated in a Man-in-the-Middle (MITM) attack scenario using **Scapy** and **Linux NetfilterQueue (NFQUEUE)**.

-This project is developed strictly for **educational purposes**, cybersecurity learning, and testing within a **controlled lab environment**.
+> ⚠️ **Disclaimer:** This project is strictly for educational use in a controlled lab environment.
+> Do NOT use this tool on networks you do not own or have explicit permission to test.

 ---

-## 📌 Project Description
+## 📌 Project Overview

-DNS spoofing (also known as DNS poisoning) is a cyberattack where a malicious DNS response is sent to a victim, redirecting them to an attacker-controlled IP address instead of the legitimate one.
+DNS spoofing (also known as DNS poisoning) is an attack where a victim is redirected to a malicious IP address by manipulating DNS responses.

-This project captures live network packets, inspects DNS response traffic, and modifies the response for a specific target domain before forwarding it back to the victim.
+This project demonstrates:
+- Interception of DNS traffic using Linux **iptables**
+- Packet redirection to **Netfilter Queue (NFQUEUE)**
+- DNS response modification using **Scapy**
+- Redirection of victims to attacker-controlled IP addresses

+---

+## 🧠 Architecture / Working Flow

+1. Victim sends a DNS request for a domain (e.g., `www.example.com`).
+2. The attacker system is placed in a MITM position within the network.
+3. DNS response packets are redirected to **NFQUEUE** using iptables.
+4. The Python script analyzes each packet:
+   - Verifies DNS response packets
+   - Matches the target domain
+5. If a match is found:
+   - The DNS answer IP is replaced with a spoofed IP
+   - Packet checksums and lengths are recalculated
+6. The modified packet is forwarded to the victim.

 ---